 A program must always be concluded with a final target station step.
 As the last step, the unload drawer or, in case HistoCore SPECTRA ST is permanently connected as a workstation with a HistoCore SPECTRA CV, the transfer station must be selected.

-A warning message (\rightarrow "Fig. 47") indicates that it is not possible to save the program without defining the target station as the final step.
+A information message ( $\rightarrow$ "Fig. 48") indicates that it is not possible to save the program without defining the target station as the final step.